Crucial hearing in IHC on Toshakhana case against PTI chairman underway

 - CJP Bandial yesterday pointed out flaws in the trial court’s decision.

-The Islamabad High Court has initiated the hearing of PTI Chairman Imran Khan’s application seeking to challenge his conviction and requesting its suspension in the Toshakhana case.
+The Islamabad High Court on Thursday heard PTI Chairman Imran Khan’s application seeking to challenge his conviction and requesting its suspension in the Toshakhana case.

 A division bench comprising IHC Chief Justice Aamir Farooq and Justice Tariq Mehmood Jahangiri is presiding over the case.